 These are ideas to get teachers thinking about how to introduce the concept of animal adaptations.
-Use these ideas as a starting point with or without the pre-made activities and worksheets on the next pages.
+Use these ideas as a starting point with or without the premade activities and worksheets on the next pages.

-- 1. Learn vocabulary words with students (see next page for list). - 2.
-Discuss the term 'adaptation', have pupils come up with their own definition. - 3.
-"Pack a bag" to go somewhere far away (e.g. Antarctica, Africa, etc.).
-What would the weather be like?
-What would they need to pack?
-How does different clothing help us adapt? - 4.
-Play a guessing game about zoo animals.
-Count and graph how many clues it takes for each animal.
-Which animals are easiest to guess? - 5.
+- 1. Discuss the term 'adaptation', have pupils come up with their own definition. - 2.
+Discuss animals that have extreme adaptations, with the question; Are they too specialised?
+Example animals include the giant anteater and the giraffe's long neck. - 3.
 Cut pictures from magazines, or find pictures online and make a class collage of animals they want to see at the zoo.
-The collage could focus on animals with similar adaptations, animals that live in the same habitat, etc. - 6.
+The collage could focus on animals with similar adaptations, animals that live in the same habitat etc. - 4.
 Have students imagine life without an important human adaptation (e.g. opposable thumbs).
-Have them write a story about how they would make up for this loss. - 7.
-Collect pictures of animals and divided them into groups: predator/prey; carnivore/omnivore/herbivore; hot/cold; etc. based on their appearance. - 8.
-Read stories about hibernation and migration.
-Discuss the differences between them and what animals who stay active all winter do to stay warm and find food. - 9.
+Have them write a story about how they would make up for this loss. - 5.
+Collect pictures of animals and divided them into groups: predator/prey; carnivore/ omnivore/herbivore; hot/cold; etc. based on their appearance. - 6.
+Discuss the differences between hibernation and migration and look at the animals that stay active all winter do to stay warm and find food. - 7.
 Build habitat dioramas representing hot habitats (e.g. desert, rainforest, savannah) and cold habitats (e.g. polar, sea, mountains).
-Place plastic animals, plush animals, or pictures of animals in the correct habitat based on their adaptations. - Compare similar animals that live in different habitats (e.g. polar bears and sun bears; Amur tiger and Bengal tiger).
-Create a Venn Diagrams showing the similarities and differences between them.
+Place plastic animals, plush animals, or pictures of animals in the correct habitat based on their adaptations. - 8.
+Compare similar animals that live in different habitats (e.g. polar bears and sun bears; Amur tiger and Bengal tiger).
+Create Venn Diagrams showing the similarities and differences between them. - 9.
+Discuss if an animal that is adapted to live in one type of environment could survive an extreme change such as climate change. - 10.
+Before the trip have students choose a specific animal and have them create a list of questions to ask themselves whilst at the zoo.
+This task will link into number 1.
+On the post zoo trip classroom ideas page.